Chart Color Schemes

 North Toowoomba - Harlaxton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects likely to affect the region.
-Notable initiatives include Habitat Mt Kynoch, The Willows, Harlaxton (formerly Northgate Vista Estate), New Toowoomba Hospital, and North Street Warehouse Development.
-The following list details those most relevant.
+The performance of a region can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 28 such projects that could impact the area.
+Notable among these are Habitat Mt Kynoch, The Willows, Harlaxton (formerly Northgate Vista Estate), North Street Warehouse Development, and Toowoomba Regional Aquatic Centre.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.